amparoamparo/portfolio/README.md

 ### Component-Driven Development (CDD) and Storybook

 For this project, I have embraced Component-Driven Development (CDD) for the first time.
-I'm also using Storybook for the first time, developing and testing individual components in isolation, to promote reusability in the component library.
+I'm also using Storybook, developing and testing individual components in isolation, to promote reusability in the component library.